coop-deluxe/sm64coopdx/docs/lua/guides/hooks.md

 <br />

 ## [hook_chat_command](#hook_chat_command)
 `hook_chat_command()` allows Lua mods to react and respond to chat commands.
 Chat commands start with the `/` character.
-The function the mod passes to the hook should return `true` when the command was valid and `false` otherwise.
+If a function table is passed, `callback` should return `true` when the command was valid and `false` otherwise, and `enabled` checks if the command should trigger and be displayed in the command list.
+If a function is passed instead, it has the behavior of `callback`.

 ### Parameters